Financial-Times/x-dash/components/x-live-blog-wrapper/readme.md

 ### Server side rendering and hydrating
 When rendering this component at the server side, hydration data must be rendered to the document using `Serialiser` and `HydrationData` components which are provided by `x-interaction`.

-To be able to successfully hydrate this component at the client side, `id` property **must** be provided when rendering it at the server side. `x-interaction` will add this id to the markup in `data-x-dash-id` property.
+To successfully hydrate this component at the client side, the `id` property **must** be provided when rendering it at the server side. `x-interaction` will add this id to the markup as a `data-x-dash-id` attribute.
 This property can later be used to identify the markup.

 The consuming app needs to ensure that the `id` is unique.